What is Channel Billing?

 Login to your Mission Control Portal account

-Use the plus ("+") & minus ("-") buttons to add or remove channels and click UPDATE
+Use the plus (+) or minus (-) buttons to add or remove channels and click "Update".

-You can now select "Channel" as an option in the drop-down
+Navigate to your number's settings page and scroll down to the billing section.
+You can now select "Channel" as an option in the drop-down for billing method.

 Share channels across multiple numbers by enabling the channel billing method for all the numbers you'd like